Best mens golf wedges

 The lob wedge is a club that takes some practice to master if you want to hit the real up and down flop shots.
 Persevere with it and you’ll find its a brilliant club to have in your bag.

 We’ve selected this as out best lob wedge due to the range of angles you can get it in.
-Whilst most manufactures go to a 60 degree loft the RTX-3 goes as high as a 64 degree – which is superb for lob shots around the green.
+Whilst most manufacturers go to a 60-degree loft the RTX-3 goes as high as a 64 degree – which is superb for lob shots around the green.

 What degree wedge should I get?

-Here’s the our guide to reaching the green with the correct wedge –
+Here’s our guide to reaching the green with the correct wedge –

 (aka pitching wedge)